Lindt Cafe siege: Police strategy

 The first negotiator was not told that the Grand Mufti of Australia and a barrister who represented Monis had offered to help negotiate with Monis.
 He only found out about Monis's demand for the ABC to broadcast that Australia was under attack after a Facebook post from one of the hostages was read out on radio 2GB.
 Monis had also demanded that the Christmas lights be turned off.
-The first negotiator thought that doing this would have provided an opportunity to bargain with Monis, but did not hear back from commanders as to whether it was possible so "discarded" the option.
+The first negotiator thought that doing this would have provided an opportunity to bargain with Monis, but he did not hear back from commanders as to whether it was possible so "discarded" the option.

 He was then relieved by a second negotiator, but did not tell him about the demand that the Christmas lights be turned off.
 Hostage Selina Win Pe told the second negotiator Monis wanted to know why it hadn't happened.
 It was later revealed an Ausgrid team had assembled to switch off the lights, but was sent home.

-A third negotiator later said that he did not have the Christmas lights turned off because he had some reason to know that Monis would not carry through his threat to kill Win Pe.
+A third negotiator later said that he did not have the Christmas lights turned off because he had to have reassurance that the hostage taker would not carry out his threat to kill Win Pe.
 He said there was some "step-by-step" process to have the hostages released (after nineteen hours).
 Jenkins says he would have liked the Christmas lights turned off quickly, and was unaware that this had been found to be possible.
 Jenkins was also not told about the Johnson text near the end of the siege that Monis wanted to release a hostage.

-The negotiation team leader did not think Monis would hurt anyone because Monis had told people inside the cafe that everyone would go home once Prime Minister Tony Abbott called.
+The Negotiation Unit leader did not think Monis would hurt anyone, since Monis had told people inside the café that everyone would go home once Prime Minister Tony Abbott called.
 The team leader later conceded that Abbott was never going to call.
-Forensic advice given to the police by an unnamed consultant psychiatrist was that Monis was probably undertaking a grandiose act to be recognised as a figure of great infamy rather than wishing to hurt anyone.
+An unnamed civilian Forensic Psychologist was the consultant for NSW Police.
+The psychiatrist gave forensic advice that Monis was probably undertaking a grandiose act to be recognised as a figure of great infamy rather than wishing to hurt anyone.
 He doubted that Monis actually represented ISIS because he did not have the correct flag, nor that his actions were politically motivated.
-The psychiatrist warned that "a wounded narcissist is a dangerous specimen" as none of Monis's demands were met.
+The psychiatrist warned that "a wounded narcissist is a dangerous specimen", as none of Monis's demands were met.

 Timeline of events

+Here is the timeline of events during the siege in Lindt café.
+All times given are in Australian Eastern Daylight Time, (UTC+11:00).